 - STEAM Challenge: Let learners investigate, design, plan, create, test, and improve upon their own paper airplane models with this lesson from Nerding.
 Watch learning soar!

 This one is for you, Leaders.
 We are well aware the 28th of December is a Saturday.
 But here, at Wolfe Stew, we think it is important to nourish not just the learners, but also the leaders.
 That's you!
 To that end, we make sure to include activities to encourage, pamper, entertain, and inspire you.
 So, grab a deck of cards and prepare for entertainment!

-- Have a group of people?
-Play Card Deck's list of 40+ Great Card Games for All Occasions.
-Find a new game to play, or play your favorite.
-In our family it's setback.
+- Group Games: Play Card Deck's list of 40+ Great Card Games for All Occasions.
+Find a new game to play or play your favorite.
+In our family it's Setback.
 Which, interestingly, is not among the 40+ games.
-What's your family favorite card game?
-If you try a new one, what was it?
+What's your family's favorite card game?
+If you tried a new one, what was it?
 Did you love it, or was it awful?
 We'd love to hear about it!

-- Perhaps, the 28th of December finds you needing alone time.
-Then, solitaire it is for you, my friend.
-The Spruce Crafts offers nine different versions of this classic single player game.
+- Solitaire Games: Then, solitaire it is for you, my friend.
+The Spruce Crafts offers nine versions of this classic single player game.
 Try them all!
 Then, let us know which one was your favorite.

 December 29th: National Pepper Pot DayOkay, okay.
-I'll admit.
-We're biased.
+I'll admit: we're biased.
 Pepper pot is a stew.
-We had to include it, Leaders.
-Had to.
+We had to include it, Leaders, had to.
 Stew up some Pepper Pot today using the recipe found at The Guardian.
-Then, while its simmering, read up on the history.
+Then, while it simmers, read up on the history.
 There you go, nourishment for the mind and body.
 Happy to serve!

 We'd love to hear back from you!
 Let us know which of these activities rocked!
 We'd even like to know which ones tanked.
 Any feedback from you helps make the calendar stronger in future years.
 If you have any activities you think we should include, let us know.
 We'd love to throw it into the pot!